eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 ##	Skills for VLSI Design

++ ***Noise, crosstalk, POCV, AOCV, MMMC, and other timing checks applied for deep submicron IC designs***
++ Deep understanding of ***timing corners, operating modes, OCV, cross-talk, noise, signoff criteria***.
++ skill set:
+	- Flex Logix is seeking a EFLX RTL/Frontend Design Engineer to join our team.
+You will be responsible for developing/migrating the RTL of the eFPGA and the next-generation InferX solutions.
+	- The candidate must be able to work in the architecture/frontend stage of silicon development: specification, coding, some verification, and some synthesis support for the
+		* Flex-Logix in-house interconnect switch/bitcell modeling.
+		* eFPGA reconfigurable building block (RBB), block memory (BRAM), and IP netlist.
+		* InferX reconfigurable tensor processor block.
+		* InferX high-speed configurator.
+		* MBIST/Repair RTL generation for memory IPs.
+	- BS/MSEE/CE/CS with a minimum of 3 years of experience in RTL design or functional verification.
+	- Experience with starting designs from scratch.
+	- Extensive experience coding Verilog, running simulation, and debugging simulation failure.
+	- Experience interfacing with internal and 3rd party IP suppliers.
+	- Experience running Lint, CDC, and other static quality checks.
+	- Working knowledge of System Verilog.
+	- Experience scripting in Python or Perl.
+	- Work effectively with the verification team to deliver a high-quality RTL which is easy to maintain, scalable, and with high-speed performance.
+	- Must be passionate about doing this job: wanting to change the world and work hard doing it.
+	- Knowledge of computer architecture, especially in systolic arrays.
+	- Familiarity with memory architecture in SoCs - Experience with DDR and PCIe standards.
+	- Experience with FPGA design and emulation.
+	- Experience with FPGA and ASIC EDA tools.
+	- Experience interfacing with back-end teams (silicon engineering).
+	- Familiarity with C or C++ coding.
+	- Experience with DMA, DDR controllers, NoC configuration, and other 3rd party IP.
+	- Logic/physical synthesis of RTL.
++ skill set:
+	- The Design Engineer primary job function is to work with team members to design and develop the digital modules from the concept to tape out or release for FPGA.
+This position will be part of our Hardware Development group.
+The Senior Digital Design Engineer needs to be able to start from the requirements, develop a feasible micro architecture, implement the function using RTL language, verify the functionality, and follow up until completion of the product.
+	- Understand the requirements, gather the relevant information, and develop a solution.
+	- Use RTL language to design the digital functional modules.
+	- Use simulation tools to check the functionalities of the designs in RTL and gate level.
+	- Collaborate with other team members to define a verification methodology and a test plan
+	- Write clear documentation of the designs.
+	- BS/MS in Electrical Engineering or related degree or certification required
+	- 5+ years of experience in digital logic design
+	- Fluent in Verilog and SystemVerilog
+	- Knowledge of CPU and SRAM based SoC components and system busses (AXI, AHB, APB) is strongly desired
+	- Knowledge of standard SoC interfaces (SPI, I2C, etc.…) and high-speed IO protocols (PCIe, USB, DDR) is a plus
+	- Good skills in Python and shell scripting are desired
+	- Good debugging skills, and well experienced with VCS/Verdi or similar toolsets
++ skill set:
+	- As an IC Design Engineer, you will work with the circuit design, software engineering, business development unit and potentially customer to define and design the Efinix’s IP and system to meet customers’ requirements.
+Also, you will be creating the IP and system documentations.
+	- Work on the definition, design, verification, and documentation for Efinix’s custom IP and custom system development.
+	- Work on multiple aspects of IC design such as schematic creation at transistor level, RTL development, logic verification, circuit spice simulation, synthesis, timing closure, and characterization.
+	- Work with top level design team and software engineering team to integrates the custom IP/design into the full chip netlist and the Efinix’s software.
+	- Work on the timing libraries, verification models, design models and the integration of these collaterals into the development kits.
+	- Work with architect and project manager team in understanding the IP requirements and generate the necessary specification and design.
+	- Support the Application team and potentially customer for any design related questions, debug and correction.
+	- Bachelor’s Degree in Engineering (Electronic/Computer Engineering) or equivalent
+	- Working experience in IC design and IP development using FPGA/ASIC design principle/techniques.
+	- RTL coding skills and languages including VHDL/Verilog
+	- Experience in IP integration in chip and/or subsystems
+	- Experience with FPGA design tools such as Xilinx Vivado or Altera Quartus
+	- Laboratory use of highspeed spectrum analyzer, logic analyzer and related tools will be a plus
+	- Excellent problem solving and analytical skills
+	- Excellent verbal and written communication skill in English
+	- Ability to work in a fast-paced global team environment
++ skill set:
+	- RISC-V SoC Design Engineer
+	- Involve definition, design, verification, and documentation for SoC (System on a Chip) development.
+	- Component- & system-level RTL design, and system-level integration.
+	- Develop and carry out firmware & hardware testing.
+	- Translate the system level requirements to FPGA system implementation
+	- Experience in FPGAs & related tools flow
+	- Experience in RTL & system-level verification, and FPGA hardware testing.
+	- Experience in system interconnect bus (e.g.: AXI, AHB, AVMM).
+	- Experience in embedded software development on BareMetal, RTOS or Linux or bootloaders will be added advantage.
 + in-chip monitoring, and in-chip monitoring IP, for advanced chip node designs
 + skill set for signal/power integrity analysis:
 	- HyperLynx.